MEd | University of Houston, Houston, Texas, 2012

 DDS | University of Oklahoma, 1993

-After studying chemistry at the University of Florida, Dr. Shawn Adibi earned a DDS degree from the University of Oklahoma in 1993.
-He maintained a private practice in Oklahoma City and the Edmond, Okla. area for many years.
-In 1995, he completed a preceptorship in implant dentistry at The University of Texas Health Science Center at San Antonio, followed by training in parenteral conscious sedation at New York Medical College in 1997.
-He moved to Houston in 2001 and joined the faculty of UTHealth School of Dentistry at Houston in 2005 to fulfill his long-time desire of becoming a dental educator.
-In 2012, he earned a master's degree in education, curriculum and instruction in health science education from the University of Houston.
+After studying chemistry at the University of Florida, Dr. Shawn Adibi moved and earned a DDS degree from the University of Oklahoma in 1993.
+He maintained a private practice in Oklahoma City and the Edmond, Oklahoma area for many years.
+Later on, he moved to Houston and joined the faculty of UTHealth School of Dentistry at Houston in 2005.
+In 2012, he studied and earned a master's degree in education, curriculum and instruction in health science education from the University of Houston.

 Oral medicine, orofacial pain and temporomandibular disorders (TMD)